IBM/ibm-spectrum-scale-install-infra/README.md

 Optional Role Variables
 -----------------------

-User can also define some of the following variables to override default values:
+User can also define some of the following [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) to override default values and customize the behavior:

 - `scale_cluster_clustername`: User defined Spectrum Scale cluster name.
 - `scale_prepare_disable_selinux`: SELinux can be disabled.
 It can be either true or false (default).